Chapter 23. OProfile

 opreport tool is then used to output per-symbol data.

 Install the demonstration Java program used in this example.
 It is a part of the java-1.8.0-openjdk-demo package, which is included in the Optional channel.
-See Enabling Supplementary and Optional Repositories for instructions on how to use the Optional channel.
+See Adding the Optional and Supplementary Repositories for instructions on how to use the Optional channel.
 When the Optional channel is enabled, install the package:

 # yum install java-1.8.0-openjdk-demo